-If you experience moderate acne, a GP, or one of our online clinicians may prescribe you topical retinoids, topical antibiotics, azelaic acid, oral antibiotics or for some women, the combined contraceptive pill, such as Dianette, is an option.
+If you experience moderate acne, a GP, or one of our online clinicians may prescribe stronger creams or gels, containing retinoids, antibiotics or prescription strength cleansers.
+In some cases you may need a longer course of antibiotic tablets.
+For some women, the combined contraceptive pill, is an option.

 Moderate to severe acne treatment

 If you have moderate to severe acne, combining a topical (rub-on) treatment with tablets (antibiotics, or hormones if you're a woman) is usually the best option.
 Antibiotic tablets are thought to work better when combined with a strong skin cleanser such as benzoyl peroxide.

 Should you go to a GP for acne treatment